-Shareholder Communication With the Board
+Shareholder Communication with the Board

 The Board of Directors has established a procedure that enables shareholders to communicate in writing with members of the Board.
-Any such communication should be addressed to the Company's Chief Executive Officer and should be sent to such individual c/o Bel Fuse Inc., 206 Van Vorst Street, Jersey City, New Jersey 07302.
+Any such communication should be addressed to the Company's Secretary and should be sent to such individual c/o Bel Fuse Inc., 206 Van Vorst Street, Jersey City, New Jersey 07302.
 Any such communication must state, in a conspicuous manner, that it is intended for distribution to the entire Board of Directors.
-Under the procedures established by the Board, upon the Chief Executive Officer's receipt of such a communication, the Company's Secretary will send a copy of such communication to each member of the Board, identifying it as a communication received from a shareholder.
+Shareholders may also communicate with the Board by directing communications through the Corporate Secretary by following instructions on the Company's Secretary will send a copy of such communication to each member of the Board, identifying it as a communication received from a shareholder.
 Absent unusual circumstances, at the next regularly scheduled meeting of the Board held more than two days after such communication has been distributed, the Board will consider the substance of any such communication.

 Board members are encouraged, but not required by any specific Board policy, to attend the Company's annual meeting of shareholders.
-All of the members of the Board attended the Company's 2006 annual meeting of shareholders.
+All of the members of the Board attended the Company's 2009 annual meeting of shareholders.

+PROPOSAL TWO

-PROPOSAL TWO: RATIFICATION OF THE DESIGNATION OF DELOITTE & TOUCHE LLP TO AUDIT BEL'S BOOKS AND ACCOUNTS FOR 2007
+RATIFICATION OF THE DESIGNATION OF DELOITTE & TOUCHE LLP TO AUDIT BEL'S BOOKS AND ACCOUNTS FOR 2010

-The Audit Committee has selected Deloitte & Touche LLP to audit Bel's books and accounts for the year ending December 31, 2007 and will offer a resolution at the meeting for shareholders to ratify the designation.
-Although shareholder ratification is not required, the designation of Deloitte & Touche LLP is being submitted for ratification at the 2007 Annual Meeting of Shareholders because it is perceived to be a matter of good corporate governance practice to submit this issue for ratification by shareholders.
+The Audit Committee has selected Deloitte & Touche LLP to audit Bel's books and accounts for the year ending December 31, 2010 and will offer a resolution at the meeting for shareholders to ratify the designation.
+Although shareholder ratification is not required, the designation of Deloitte & Touche LLP is being submitted for ratification at the 2010 Annual Meeting of Shareholders because it is perceived to be a matter of good corporate governance practice to submit this issue for ratification by shareholders.
 Ultimately, the Audit Committee retains full discretion and will make all determinations with respect to the appointment of Bel's independent registered public accounting firm.